Employer Insights

 • Nurses’ aide or nurses’ assistant, unless the minor is enrolled in or has completed a state-certified nursing program

-• Jobs with possible exposure to bodily fluids or other infectious agents
+• Jobs with possible exposure to radioactive and hazardous substances, bodily fluids or other infectious agents

 Restrictions on Hours Worked by Minors in Washington State